-11 Electronic Musicians Who Are Collaborating With Their Fans in Unique Ways
+11 Electronic Musicians Who Collaborate With Fans in Unique Ways

 Thanks to the Internet and social media, the world is more connected than ever.
 As a result, fans have more access to their favorite musicians and can even have a direct influence on the music produced.
 Here are 11 musicians who worked with their fans.